axelhzf/create-react-app-docker-environment-variables/README.md

 Every environment variable prefixed with `REACT_APP_` will be available in `window.ENV`.

-Open `http://localhost:8000`.
-You will see the list of you environment variables.
+Open `http://localhost:8000` and you will see the list of your environment variables.

 ### How does this works?

-The `index.html` contains the code the initialize the `window.ENV` variable
+The `index.html` contains the code to initialize the `window.ENV` variable

 ```html
 <script>